dobemad/MPK249/README.md

 Pick the preset number you want to edit (do not use the 'All' option) and push the enter knob to send the preset sysex dump to the editor.

-Make your changes and then click the 'Sent to Keyboard' button.
+Make your changes and then click the 'Send to Keyboard' button.

 You can also save presets to your computer.